 Actually, just to clarify, in my reality right now, there is no woman at a corner store and our friends are supportive.
 However, I know those people like the friends I described and the woman at the store exists, and I’ve had to cope with them all in the past.
 But what got me on this train of thought was watching a documentary about Bernie Madoff.

 It’s fascinating to ponder what he got away with.
-He was masterful, but of course he was also profoundly idiotic in that he neglected to fully realize how fundamentally myopic and absurd his schemes were.
-Getting away with them was possible but doing it permanently was unlikely.
+He was masterful, but of course he was also profoundly idiotic in that he seemingly neglected to fully realize how fundamentally short-sighted and absurd his schemes were.
+Getting away with them was possible but doing it permanently was very unlikely.
 It was a colossal risk and he bet everything.

 But Bernie did understand some of the “hiddens” of the current age.
 And part of me thinks he justified his greed with one thing in particular: In this day and age people often want to be lied to.
 And it’s not necessarily because they’re scared in some way that’s easy to compassionately empathize with.